mozilla/butter/README.md

 Known Issues
 ------------

-* Seeking in Youtube and Soundcloud using the butter UI may cause the video to pause.
+* Seeking in Youtube, Vimeo and Soundcloud using the butter UI may cause the video to pause.
+* Seeking in Vimeo using butter UI may cause the video to reset to second 0.
 * Youtube URL query string options like "&feature=youtu.be&t=2m1s" may cause issues.
 Example: http://www.youtube.com/watch?v=4LP6nDRbDOA&feature=youtu.be&t=2m1s
 * Soundcloud's playback position does not update visually while paused.
 Hitting play, it will fix its position.
 * Soundcloud will not respond to seeking until after it has been played once.